Linuxbrew/brew/share/doc/homebrew/Bottles.md

 Sometimes bottles may need be updated without bumping the version of the formula e.g. a new patch was applied.
 In that case the rebuild will have a value of 1 or more.

 ### `sha256`
-Contains the SHA-256 of bottle for a particular version of OS X.
+Contains the SHA-256 of bottle for a particular version of macOS.

 ## Formula DSL
 Additionally there is a method available in the formula DSL.